In nation at war with itself, one town tries cup of civility

 A year after the violent assault on the U.S. Capitol, the United States is split in nearly every way

-When Maureen Donnelly Morris came from nearby Leesburg to open her café in Lovettsville, neighbors rallied to her aid.
+When Maureen Donnelly Morris came from nearby Leesburg to open her café in Lovettsville, she got a warm welcome.
+Neighbors rallied to her aid.
 Divisions ripping at their town and their country were set aside.
 America s thunderous rage felt distant.

-People she didn't know sank posts for her parking signs.
-They brought lights for the cheery space outdoors, sharpened her bagel-slicing blades and contributed plants, all to herald what would become the town's civil common ground, Back Street Brews.
+They sank posts for her parking signs.
+They brought solar lights for the cheery space outdoors, sharpened her bagel-slicing blades and contributed plants, all to herald what would become the town's social hub and civil common ground, Back Street Brews.

-At least in the café, says Moe, as she's known, “You’re allowed to be a Republican and I don’t hate your guts.
+At least among neighbors in the café, says Moe, as everyone calls her, “You’re allowed to be a Republican and I don’t hate your guts.
 And you’re allowed to be a Democrat and hopefully you like me if I’m not.”

-The U.S. is split in nearly every way.
+A year after the violent assault on the Capitol by supporters of a defeated president, Donald Trump, the United States is split in nearly every conceivable way.
 Shared sacrifice seems to be an artifact.
-Americans are conspicuously not “all in this together,” as the pandemic cliché claims.
+Against the coronavirus and other problems, we're conspicuously not “all in this together,” as the pandemic cliché claims.
 There's no common set of facts.

+Still menaced and now exhausted by COVID-19, Americans can't agree that it's better to be vaccinated.
+Elected officials, even the No. 2 Republican in the House, refuse to say that the duly proper, legal and fair election of President Joe Biden was not stolen from Trump.
+To be clear, it was not.

+The battles have filtered into professional sports, where some players were willing to forfeit $400,000 a game to preserve their right to expose themselves and others to a disease that has killed over 800,000 in this country.
+Abortion, a subject of long-settled constitutional law but ongoing political debate, is dividing the U.S. even more than usual as the Supreme Court considers whether to overturn Roe v.
+Wade.

+The public is deeply split over whether to believe an unassailable fact — that Democrat Biden was honestly elected.
+In the Jan.
+6 aftermath, about two-thirds of Republicans agreed with the idea that Biden's election was illegitimate and by the fall, their interest in seeing the insurrectionists prosecuted had declined.

+To Fiona Hill who served the previous three presidents across party lines as a Russia analyst, it all adds up to politics in the United States as "Mortal Kombat, the video game.”

-Politics has become “Mortal Kombat, the video game," said Fiona Hill who served three presidents as a Russia analyst.
-“You have to kind of slay your enemy," she said.
-“It's all basically framed as win-loss, victory-defeat, red versus blue, different factions and shades of blue fighting with themselves."
+“You have to kind of slay your enemy," said Hill, whose new book examines the root causes of the rise of Trump and other populist leaders.
+“It's all basically framed as win-loss, victory-defeat, red versus blue, different factions and shades of blue fighting with themselves. ...
+The Republican Party, the party of the people that I worked with when I was new in the Bush administration, they’ve all disappeared."

+That's the warring America.
+It plays out in Washington, in decidedly uncivil town meetings across the country and over the airwaves.
+It infects social media, where people, by their own admission, lose their minds.

 There's another, quieter, America, too.
 It asks about the family.
 It commiserates about the water bill and shoots the breeze.
 It's a place where people who can be Facebook-nasty are face-to-face polite.
 Often it meets over coffee.